-Power Sharing: Power sharing is the very spirit of democracy.
+Power sharing is the very spirit of democracy.
 A democratic rule involves sharing power with those affected by its exercise, and who have to live with its effects.
 All communities, social groups get their say in the governance.
 People have a right to be consulted on how they are to be governed.
-A legitimate government is one where citizens, through participation, acquire a stake in the system.
+A legitimate government is one where citizens acquire a stake in the system; through participation.

 Forms of Power Sharing: